jhumelsine/jhumelsine.github.io/_posts/2024-09-08-test-concerns.md

 I consulted more with the requirements author during that rotation than I did with the developer.
 I needed  to understand what the system should do rather than test what the development team delivered.
 This planted the first seed in my brain that testing was about behavior and not implementation.
 It would take years before that seed would fully mature and bear fruit in my mind.

 Near the end of my career QA teams started to shrink and even disappear.
 More testing responsibility was placed upon the developer.
 At first, I balked at this, not because it was more work, but because it didn’t make sense to me.
-I already knew that that my implementation worked.
+I already knew that my implementation worked.
 I needed the testers to confirm that my implementation matched the requirements.
 This was when I still viewed tests as exercising the implementation rather than specifying the behavior.

 No matter where you try to place them in the software development process, manual tests consume a huge number of resources, and they don’t provide consistent results.